 The Forsyth County Water and Sewer Department's Water Reclamation Facilities remove contaminants from household and commercial wastewater through a series of physical, chemical, and biological treatment processes.
 By complying with or exceeding all state and federal regulations governing wastewater treatment, the treated wastewater can then be safely discharged back into the environment.

-Have you ever wondered what happens to water once it leaves your home, school or business?
-Some homes use septic systems to process the water.
-Other homes, schools and businesses send their water through the county's sanitary sewerage system, where it is cleaned and returned to the environment.
+Have you ever wondered what happens to wastewater once it leaves your home, school or business?
+Some homes use septic systems to process the wastewater on site.
+Most homes, schools and businesses send their wastewater through the county's sanitary sewer system, where it is treated and returned to the environment.
 The Water Environment Federation has created a flyer with information on how this process works.
 Click here to learn more!

 To keep our sanitary sewer system working properly and safely, Forsyth County Water and Sewer Department customers can help prevent sewer system backups or blockages by taking into consideration what they pour down the drain or flush down the toilet.